JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `authority`

-Get the `ColonyAuthority` for the colony
+Get the `ColonyAuthority` for the colony.